MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 ## Azure Activity Directory in a bot

-The Azure Active Directory plays a pivotal role when a bot is deployed to Azure as described below.
+Azure Active Directory plays a pivotal role when a bot is deployed to Azure as described below.

 ### Bot registration

  When you register a bot with Azure, for example via the bot channels registration, an Active Directory registration application is created.
 This application has its own application ID (app ID) and client secret (password) needed to configure the bot for deployment.
 The app ID is also needed to secure the service to service communication between the bot and the Bot Framework Channel Services.

-> [!IMPORTANT]
-> The application ID and password are not intended to be used for bot authentication.

 ### Bot authentication

-The Azure Active Directory is a cloud identity provider that allows to build applications that securely sign in users using industry  standard protocols like **OAuth2.0**.
+The Azure Active Directory is a cloud identity provider that allows to securely sign in users using industry standard protocols such as **OAuth2.0**.
 For more information, see [Azure Active Directory identity provider](bot-builder-concept-identity-providers.md#azure-active-directory-identity-provider).

 ### Next steps